hazraimran/CyberneticSabotage/Rules.md

    - Numeric values are parsed and compared as floats
    - String values are compared directly

+4. SELECT queries for searching tables (not deducting points)
+   - Queries must start with "SELECT"
+   - Other SQL keywords are not allowed
+   - Example: "SELECT * FROM employees" is valid, "INSERT INTO employees" is invalid

 ## Validation Process

 1. First pass: Check for empty query